trustoverip/tswg-did-method-webs-specification/spec/iana_considerations.md

 ## IANA Considerations
+This section is normative.

-This document has no IANA actions.
+1. This document has no IANA actions.